sahelii/gfg_solutions/README.md

 # gfg_solutions
-#This repo inclues all the solutions of GFG problems I've sloved.
+#This repo includes all the solutions of GFG problems I've sloved.